AgileManufacturing/HUniversal-Logistics/README.md

 HUniversal-Logistics
 ====================

+To test deploy on Tomcat (tested on Tomcat 7.0.54).

+Using Eclipse:
+Window -> Preferences
+Server -> Runtime Environments -> Add
+...

 Locations:
 	The database location is set in WebContent/META-INF/context.xml

 	Addresses of other services are found using the DiscoveryTask, these addresses can also directly be set in /config/addresses.properties.
+	This can be used for testing purposes to run two services on the same host, the DiscoveryTask can't be used to find the services in that case because it can't run two or more instances on the same host and the same port.
 	These addresses are currently not added or updated by the DiscoveryTask.

 	The port used by the DiscoveryTask is set in /config/service.properties